Fintechain/skeleton/docs/RUNTIME_DEVELOPMENT_GUIDE.md

 4. **Hardcode dependencies**: Use the registry to find other components
 5. **Block in main()**: Runtime handles blocking and signal handling
 6. **Ignore shutdown signals**: Runtime handles CTRL+C automatically
+7. **Use legacy API for new projects**: Prefer Builder API over legacy functions

 ## 🚀 Next Steps